JurjenBiewenga/EditorBook/Book.md

 By default all public fields are serialized if the type of the field supports serialization.
 Private fields however are not serialized unless you apply a `SerializeField` attribute to those fields.

+All serialized fields are serialized by value, this means that it is not possible to have multiple fields refer to the same value.
+The exception to this is types that derive from `UnityEngine.Object` or fields that have the `SerializedReference` attribute.

-All basic types support serialized however custom structs and classes need to have the `Serializable` attribute applied to the class or struct.
+All basic types support serialized however custom structs and classes are required to have the `Serializable` attribute applied to the class or struct.
 This of course also requires fields in that class or struct to be public or have the `SerializeField` attribute applied to those fields.

+There are more attributes that influence serialization, e.g. `NonSerialized` which makes any serialized field not serialized.
+This is useful for when you want public fields that should not be serialized. `HideInInspector` does not influence serialization but is useful to hide a serialized field.

+### SerializeReference

+`SerializeReference` is a new attribute (introduced in 2019.3) that lets you serialize non Unity objects by reference.
+This only works for the same `UnityEngine.Object`, e.g. 2 `MonoBehavior`s can't share references.
+Even with this big limitations it is still very useful for graph or tree like structures. `SerializeReference` is definitely worth looking into if you are planning on using these data structures.

 ## Interacting with the serialized state